 Working With Stakeholders

 Engaging and building productive working relationships with our stakeholders is at the core of our commitment to being a responsible and responsive company.
 We view a stakeholder as any individual or group that has an interest in or may be affected by – or have an effect on – our operations, initiatives or products.
-Resolute is committed to listening and contributing to constructive conversations with our stakeholders, including customers, employees and retirees, First Nations and Aboriginal peoples, suppliers, governments, investors, non-profit organizations, civil society and members of the communities where we live and work.
+Resolute is committed to listening and contributing to constructive conversations with our stakeholders, including customers, employees and retirees, First Nations and Indigenous peoples, suppliers, governments, investors, non-profit organizations, civil society and members of the communities where we live and work.

 Resolute engages with stakeholders in a variety of ways in order to better understand their interests, concerns and goals, including townhall meetings, public consultations, and surveys for customers and operations.
 These efforts help us identify high-impact, high-interest issues (our shared priorities) that drive everything from the development of our sustainability strategy to decisions about what we report on and how we set public commitments.
 As part of the Global Reporting Initiative (GRI) reporting process, Resolute has conducted surveys with key stakeholders to better understand the sustainability issues of material importance to the company and how stakeholders perceive we manage these shared priorities.